Stochastic partial differential equations arising in self-organized criticality: Abstract

 \section{Abstract}

-Scaling limits for the weakly driven Zhang and the Bak-Tang-Wiesenfeld (BTW) model for self-organized criticality are considered.
-It is shown that the weakly driven Zhang model converges to a stochastic PDE with singular-degenerate diffusion.
-In addition, the deterministic BTW model is proved to converge to a singular-degenerate PDE.
-Alternatively, the proof of convergence can be understood as a proof of convergence of a finite-difference discretization for singular-degenerate stochastic PDE.
-This extends recent work on finite difference approximation of (deterministic) quasilinear diffusion equations to discontinuous diffusion coefficients and stochastic PDE.
+We study scaling limits of the weakly driven Zhang and the Bak-Tang-Wiesenfeld (BTW) model for self-organized criticality.
+We show that the weakly driven Zhang model converges to a stochastic partial differential equation (PDE) with singular-degenerate diffusion.
+In addition, the deterministic BTW model is shown to converge to a singular-degenerate PDE.
+Alternatively, the proof of the scaling limit can be understood as a convergence proof of a finite-difference discretization for singular-degenerate stochastic PDEs.
+This extends recent work on finite difference approximation of (deterministic) quasilinear diffusion equations to discontinuous diffusion coefficients and stochastic PDEs.
+In addition, we perform numerical simulations illustrating key features of the considered models and the convergence to stochastic PDEs in spatial dimension $d=1,2$.

 \textsc{MSC 2010:} 46B50, 60H15, 65M06